What’s the one thing you can do to make your dog live longer or be healthier?

 Here’s an important tip … most vaccines your dog gets are unnecessary!

 Over-vaccination costs you more than just money … it can seriously harm your dog.
 Vaccine reactions are more common than you think and they’re well documented.
-Vaccine damage can range from minor reactions (lethargy, hair loss) to moderate (chronic allergies, lameness, respiratory diseases), to severe (seizures, myocarditis, death).
+Reactions can range from minor (lethargy) to moderate (chronic allergies), to severe (death).

 And there’s actually no need to put your dog’s health at risk …

-Research shows that the core vaccines (parvovirus, distemper and adenovirus) your dog gets as a puppy protect him for at least 7 to 15 years.
-That means that he’s covered for most, or probably all, of his life after his puppy vaccination.
-It also means that anything more than those first puppy shots is over-vaccination (which means your dog gets all of the risk and none of the benefit) …
+Research shows that the core vaccines your dog gets as a puppy protect him for at least 7 to 15 years.
+That means he’s covered for most, or probably all, of his life after his puppy vaccination.
+It also means that anything more than those first puppy shots is over-vaccination.

-Even though your vet wants you to vaccinate your dog every year or even every three years, there’s no research showing this is necessary.
-Nearly every dog who’s vaccinated at or after 16 weeks of age has been shown to be protected for life.
-So the next time your vet tells you it’s time for your dog’s regular vaccination, ask her for the research showing your dog is actually due for that shot.
+Even though your vet wants you to vaccinate every 1-3 years, there’s no research showing it’s necessary.
+Nearly every dog who’s vaccinated at or after 16 weeks of age is good for life.
+So the next time your vet tells you it’s time for your dog’s regular vaccination, ask her for the research.
 Or, better yet …

-AAHA (American Animal Hospital Association) vaccine guidelines have been updated to say a positive titer can replace vaccination for the core vaccines, so if your vet presses you to vaccinate, you can refer her to these guidelines.
+AAHA (American Animal Hospital Association) vaccine guidelines say a positive titer can replace vaccination for the core vaccines.
+So if your vet presses you to vaccinate, you can refer her to these guidelines.
 Don’t just give in and vaccinate, your dog’s life might rely on that decision!

 Well, they’re unnecessary too.
 What’s worse, they often don’t work and carry some of the most dangerous side effects.